On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Introduction

 Additionally, when a human social network is viewed from the point of view of a single individual, Dunbar's number once again emerges.
 Indeed, the number of annually active relationships being maintained is seldom far from 150.
 If these relationships are then organised by the strength of their connection to the initial subject, a series of concentric circles of increasing size but decreasing connection strength will almost inevitably be observed~\cite{Dunbar_1995}.
 This individual-focused representation of a social network is called the Ego Network Model (ENM), with the individual in question being referred to as the Ego (from which the model takes its name) and their connections being called Alters.
 What's more, because these circles are another emergent pattern resulting from neocortical limits, their sizes are incredibly regular.
 For humans, these sizes are 5 (support clique), 15 (sympathy group), 45-50 (affinity group) and 150 (active network), with each subsequent circle size increasing by a ratio of around 3.
 Ego networks have also been studied for Online Social Networks.
-Quite remarkably, despite the immediacy of establishing social relationships, data-driven studies have shown that the ENM can be found also in Online Social Networks~\cite{Dunbar_2015}.
-Further, Ego Networks feature the same layered structure, and the sizes of the layers align remarkably well with what has been found in ``offline'' social networks.
+Despite the ease of establishing social connections, data-driven studies have shown that the ENM can be found also in Online Social Networks~\cite{Dunbar_2015}.
+Further, Ego Networks feature the same layered structure, and the sizes of the layers align with what has been found in ``offline'' social networks.
 The only notable difference is the emergence of an additional inner-most layer, of average size 1.5~\cite{Dunbar_2015}.
+Similarly, Ego Networks have also been observed in networks of phone calls and text messages~\cite{Heydari_2024}.
 As previously observed~\cite {Miritello_2013}, this confirms that Ego Network structures are determined by human cognitive limits no matter how advanced the ``tools'' used to facilitate social interactions.
-Figure~\ref{fig:ego_network_model} shows a standard representation of an Ego Network from an online context.
+Fig~\ref{fig:ego_network_model} shows a standard representation of an Ego Network from an online context.